prolific-idea/Code-Off/README.md

 #           # #     #
 #####################
 ```
-Notice that the path from the starting location to the coffee cup is marked using the "." symbol.
+Notice that the path from the starting location to the closest cup of coffee is marked using the "." symbol.